-Other income consists primarily of interest income earned on our cash balances held at a commercial bank.
-Other expense consists primarily of foreign currency transaction losses.
+Other income consists primarily of interest income earned on our cash balances held at a commercial banks and foreign currency transaction gains (losses).

 Income Tax Benefit

 We are subject to corporate taxation in the United Kingdom and in the United States.
 Due to the nature of our business, we have generated losses since inception.
 Our income tax credit recognized represents the sum of the research and development tax credits recoverable in the United Kingdom and income tax payable in the United States.